 King Tide Project, Second Series

 See our article on the project, mark your calendars, and plan to participate.
-The moment of the highest reach of the tide on Dec.
-3 at Newport is 11:11 a.m., but of course the time will vary slightly for other locations on that day, and change for the other days in the tide sequence.
-Information on how to participate and post photos can be found on the project’s website, http://www.oregonkingtides.net/.
-You will also find tide tables there.
-Photographers aren't asked to take photos only at the exact moment of the highest tide, but shots should be clustered around that time.
+High tide on the first day of this series is at 11:08 a.m. at Newport, but of course the time will vary slightly for other locations on that day, and change for the other days in the tide sequence.
+(High tide at Newport on Jan.
+11 comes at 11:53 a.m., and on Jan.
+12 at 12:39 p.m.)
+Information on how to participate, find tide tables, and post photos can be found on the project’s website, http://www.oregonkingtides.net/.

 The results from previous years are available for view on a special Flickr site: Here.

 For information about the project, contact Fawn Custer, CoastWatch citizen science trainer, at (541) 270-0027, [email protected], or Meg Reed, DLCD’s Coastal Shores Specialist, at (541) 574-0811, [email protected].